NicoletaComan/docs/content/en/docs/appstore/app-services/3d-viewer/_index.md

 - Filter PMI entities by type

-- Filter model view
+- Show model view or not

-- Filter design group
+- Show design group or not

-- Show assembly level PMI
+- Only show assembly level PMI or not

 For details on how this widget behaves in an app, see the [Setting Preferences](#set-preferences) section below.